 Using Your Syllabus

 Every MIT subject has a syllabus—a document written by the instructor to show students and TAs how the subject will be taught.
-The syllabus is a very useful tool: be sure to pick one up at the first class meeting or download it from Stellar.
+The syllabus is a very useful tool: be sure to pick one up at the first class meeting or download it from your class site, Canvas or Stellar.
 Keep it in a folder where you can find it easily throughout the term.

 Crucial information on the syllabus includes:

 - Statement of goals or learning outcomes for the subject

 - Contact information for the instructor and TAs